 How To Control Uric Acid

-Uric acid is a waste product, which is a result of your body breaking down purines from food, but most of us simply do not worry about our uric acid levels, so why is it important to know how to control uric acid?
-I am going to go through what uric acid is and how it affects our bodies, as well as tips on how to control uric acid or, at the very least, reduce uric acid levels.
+Uric acid is a waste product when your body breaks down purines from food but most of us simply do not worry about our uric acid levels, so why is it important to know how to control uric acid?
+I am going to go through what uric acid is and how it affects our bodies as well as tips on how to control uric acid or at the very least reduce uric acid levels.

 What is uric acid?